ArcFramework/arcframework.github.io/getting-started.md

 ## Where do I put my code?

 Good question.
-There are a few different approaches you could try.
+There are a few different approaches you could try:

 ### Plugin::run() method

 Add a `run()` method to your `Plugin` class which is created in the root `app/` directory when you install the plugin boilerplate.
-This method will be automatically called when the plugin is booted, if it exists, and any typehinted parameters will be automatically injected via the service container.
+If it exists, this method will be automatically called when the plugin is booted, and any typehinted parameters will be automatically injected via the service container.

 ### Service Providers